Almaty Metro: Fare

 The fare is paid using contactless reusable smart cards and disposable smart tokens.
-The cost of one trip is 80 tenge, since the summer of 2012 for children from 7-15 years old the cost is 40 tenge upon presentation of a birth certificate.
+The cost of one trip is 120 tenge as of 2024.
+Children from 7–15 years old can opt for reduced tariffs upon presentation of a birth certificate.
 The cost of a smart card without a balance is 100 tenge.
 The balance of smart cards can be replenished through cash desks and automated terminals at the stations.
 The validity of the card is 3 years.
 The token is valid until the end of the current day.
 Wednesday is declared "token day".
 On this day, passengers can bring their expired tokens and use them.

 In addition to the above types of payment, since 2016, payment in the metro has also been made by the ONAI card system and contactless payment cards, for which separate turnstiles have been installed.

 Passenger numbers

 12.4 million passengers used the metro in 2016, an increase on the 10.6 million who used it in 2015.
 Daily passenger numbers varied from 17,000 per day on Saturdays, Sundays and public holidays to up to 45,000 people who used it on working days.

 After opening of Saryarqa and Momyshuly stations in May 2022, daily ridership increased to 80 thousand passengers on weekdays and up to 60 thousand - on weekends.